heyharvs/nagios-beanstalk/README.md

 # nagios-beanstalk
-simple node binary to check beanstalk health
+A simple node binary to check beanstalk health.
+Why build this when you have CloudWatch you ask?
+Because Nagios!